wo-ist-markt/wo-ist-markt.github.io/CONTRIBUTING.md

 * The opening hours use the [OpenStreetMap opening hours format][osm-openinghours].
 * Opening hours which cannot be expressed in that format can use the `opening_hours_unclassified` property.
 In that case set the `opening_hours` property to `null`.
+* `details_url` is an optional field.
+If it exists, it'll be shown as a link with text `weitere Informationen` in market popup.
 * Besides the actual market data the file contains a `metadata` block as shown in this example excerpt:

   ``` json